sgalcheung/starsquid/playground/README.md

     └── release.mjs
 ```

-starsquid has unused, it is squidex and starlight-ssr mixed test product.

 ## ⚙️ Features

 A [Starlight](https://starlight.astro.build) plugin to server render contents, it is experment, more features are under development.